 Outside of those aspects, Super Mario RPG is a very conventional role-playing game (RPG).
-One traverses the world, both towns and " dungeons", chatting with townsfolk, taking part in a very large number of mini-games, fighting enemies and bosses to level up, purchase or find items and equipment to increase stats or help in a battle and keying story sequences to move the game's plot forward (although there are no "cut-scenes", most of the dialogue and story takes place within the game's text windows as various characters speak).
-It's also significant to note that Mario is mute in this game, although he will "act out" what he wants to say at certain points, often to hilarious effect; he will even morph into other characters, an unexplained phenomenon that is seen with indifference by in-game characters.
+The player traverses the world, both towns and "dungeons", chatting with townsfolk, taking part in a very large number of mini-games, fighting enemies and bosses to level up, purchase or find items and equipment to increase stats or help in a battle and keying story sequences to move the game's plot forward (although there are no cutscenes, most of the dialogue and story takes place within the game's text windows as various characters speak).
+It's also significant to note that Mario is mute in this game, although he will "act out" what he wants to say at certain points, often to hilarious effect; he will even morph into other characters, an unexplained phenomenon that is treated with indifference by in-game characters.

 Mini-games of all kinds can be found throughout Mario's adventure for the Seven Stars.
-Some of the mini-games are part of the story and one will experience them in one form or another before one can play them at a time of his choosing, while other mini-games are completely optional.
-In addition to the many mini-games, there are numerous side-quests that will reward one with items and equipment that can significantly help in Mario's adventure.
+Some of the mini-games are part of the story and the player will experience them in one form or another before they can play them at a time of their choosing, while other mini-games are completely optional.
+In addition to the many mini-games, there are numerous side-quests that will reward the player with items and equipment that can significantly help in Mario's adventure.

 - Price: Free

 - Prizes: Alto Card, Tenor Card and Soprano Card